 The discussion above mentions similarities and differences between the three online organisations that are highlighted below.
 The first similarity is that, through technology, accurate and up-to-date information on tourist attractions and destinations is posted and shared by travelers via mobile devices connected to the Internet.
 The second similarity is that all three online organisations influence the behaviour of tourists.
 The third similarity involves environmental responsibility which is incorporated into all three online organisations to a greater or lesser degree before, during and after the use of technology.
-A fourth similarity is that all three online organisations are dependent on external or third-party organisations that are separate and not directly related to the online organisation.
-Furthermore, the organisations have rules that must be adhered to by travellers and the organisations themselves.
+A fourth similarity is that all three online organisations that are separate and not directly related to the online organisation.
+Furthermore, the organisations have rules that must be adhered to by travelers and the organisations themselves.
 The differences between the three online organisations are discussed below.